AuckeBos/dataplatform/README.md

 - We spend less time on building easy and repetitive code.
 - We can focus on the more challenging parts of the project.

-# Documentation components
-The following components will be described before writing any code.
-- Metadata: Where and how is the metadata defined, and how is it used?
-Where is the metadata stored?
-  - Schemas not with jsonschema, but with Pydantic models.
-- Auditing: What is audited, where is it stored?
-  - Run timestamp and ids as cols to each table
-  - generated cols like ids, scd1/2 hashes, key_hashes, created_at, updated_at
-- Secrets: Where and how are secrets stored, and how are they retrieved?
-  - Some kind of secret store, with a python client to interact with it
-- Triggers: What triggers are supported, and how?
-  - Time-based triggers
-  - Event-based triggers
-  - Callback-based triggers
-- Data layers: What data layers exist?
-  - raw, bronze, silver, gold
-- Storage: What storage solutions are used for what purpose?
-  - Mongo
-  - Postgres
-- Orchestration: What orchestration engine is used?
-  - Prefect
-- Infrastructure: On what infrastructure should the platform run?
-  - Docker & docker compose
-- Data flow: How does data flow through layers?
-When and how is data archived and/or deleted?
-  - raw: write jsonfiles
-  - bronze: docs in mongo
-  - silver: scd2 enabled postgres
-  - gold: custom business logic, combining source tables
-- Source connectors: How is the connector system configured, and how should one approach building a new connector?
-  - base classes to load data
-  - Implementations using rest apis or sdks
-- Actions.
-The dataplatform will support performing actions on triggers.
-These actions include stuff like sending emails or training machinelearning models.
-- Data type: What type of data is supported?
-Include full load and delta loads.
-  - full load
-  - delta
-- Testing: What testing framework and strategy are used, and what types of tests are included?
-  - pytest
-  - all should be unittested
-  - integration tests
-- Data quality.
-GX
-- Libraries: An overview of what libraries are used for what purpose.
-  - Kink for dependency injection
-  - Sqlalchemy for postgres interaction
-    - Alembric for migrations
-  - Mongoengine for mongo interaction
-  - Pydantic for schemas
-  - Prefect for orchestration
-  - mlflow for experimentation
-    - future
-  - Secrets store: ?
-- Deployment: To what infra and how should the project be deployed?
-    - Docker
-    - Docker compose
-    - Watchtower
-    - Traefik
-    - Portainer
-    - Be able to run all deployment steps in the pipeline, but also locally.
-Hence in the pipeline run the ps1 scripts that can also be ran locally.

 # Metadata
 The dataplatform is metadata driven.
 This means that all systems, entities and columns are defined in metadata.
 Each step in the pipeline has access to this metadata, and process data accordingly.
 The schema of the metadata is not defined in something like jsonschema, but in Pydantic models.
 The reason for this choice is that we'll need to use Pydantic to load the metadata into objects anyway.
 Since Pydantic is strongly typed, this directly defines the schema.
 The metadata itself is defined in json files.
 The metadata refers to the Pydantic class that is built for it, and the code instantiates it accordingly.
 The metadata wil use secrets to connect to the systems.
 The secrets are stored in a secret store, and are retrieved by the metadata loader.
 Each metadata key that refers to a secret instead of a value, has a value of type object instead of of type string.
 The object will contain "type":"secret", and "key": "keyname".
 The metadata loader will retrieve the secret from the secret store, and replace the object with the actual value.
 The following metadata files are defined:
 - systems.json: Defines the systems that are part of the dataplatform.
 Each system is identified by a 3-letter code, followed by a number in format `01`.
 A system is defined by some source that we want to ingest and process data for.
 It contains a name, a description, and a type.
 The type is used to determine what kind of connector should be used to ingest data.
 It links directly to a Connector class, which uses a standardized interface to load and store data.
 The metadata also defines attributes required for the specific connection type, like a url, a username, or a connection string.
 Therefor, each system type will have a different schema.
 Different Pydantic models are used, with the same base class.
 The system type is used to determine which Pydantic model to use.